Publications and Grants

 3. Pre-print Manuscript: Download the version the authors submitted for publication.
 This is not the final version since it does not incorporate changes made during peer review.

 Ecological momentary assessment for adolescents with Anorexia Nervosa and their parents/caregivers in family-based treatment.
 International Journal of Eating Disorders.
-Singh, M., Austin, M., Lindenbach, D., Vander Steen, H., Habina, C., Marcoux-Louie, G., Loeb, K., Engel, S., LeGrange, D. & Dimitropoulos, G. (2024).
+Singh, M., Austin, M., Lindenbach, D., Vander Steen, H., Habina, C., Marcoux-Louie, G., Loeb, K., Engel, S., LeGrange, D. & Dimitropoulos, G. (2025).
+Published manuscript (free).

 The impact of reflective practice on the wellbeing and competency of supervisors and frontline staff in a non-profit community provider of mental health services for youth and families.
 Child & Youth Services, 1-23.
 Lindenbach, D., Dimitropoulos, G., Wood, V., Bainbridge, C., Anderson, A., Hervey, V., Arnold, P.D. & Wang, E.Y.
 (2024).
 Published manuscript (subscription required) Pre-print manuscript (free)